 King's Chair of Systematic Theology

 Paul T Nimmo holds the King's Chair of Systematic Theology (1620) at the University.
 He joined the University in 2013, having previously been Meldrum Senior Lecturer in Reformed Theology at the University of Edinburgh, where he had worked since 2008.
 His own studies were undertaken at the University of Cambridge, the University of Edinburgh, Princeton Theological Seminary, and Eberhard Karls Universität Tübingen, while his first academic position was as a post-doctoral Research Assistant and Affiliated Lecturer at the University of Cambridge.

 Paul is co-Director (with Tom Greggs and Phil Ziegler) of the Aberdeen Centre for Protestant Theology, founded in 2017.
 He has also been Senior Editor of International Journal of Systematic Theology, for which he was Managing Editor from 2006 to 2014, since 2016, and is Series Co-Editor of Explorations in Reformed Theology (with Paul Dafydd Jones [UVA]).
 He has been a Fellow of the Center for Barth Studies since 2009, and became co-Chair (with Cynthia Rigby [Austin Seminary]) of the AAR Reformed Theology and History Unit Steering Committee in 2017, having been a Member of the Committee since 2012.
 He has also been a Member of the AAR Friedrich Schleiermacher Group Unit since 2016.
 He was the elected Treasurer of the Society of the Study of Theology from 2013 to 2016, and delivered the Kerr Lectures in Glasgow in 2008.

-My research interests lie primarily in the field of systematic theology, exploring the meaning, coherence, and implications of Christian doctrine.
+My research interests lie primarily in the field of systematic theology, exploring the meaning, coherence, and implications of Christian faith and doctrine.
 My particular areas of focus are in the theology of Karl Barth, in the theology of Friedrich Schleiermacher, in the history and theology of the Reformed tradition (particularly as it has developed in Scotland), and in the central loci of dogmatic enquiry, including the doctrine of God, Christology, pneumatology, creation, soteriology, ecclesiology, and sacramentology.

 I would be very happy to hear from anyone thinking about on-campus postgraduate research at the University of Aberdeen in any of the following fields of study:

 - the theology of Karl Barth